 Step 1: cuts

-If you’re interested in exactly how to cut each board and 3-D mock-ups of every step, my friend Ashley from Handmade Haven turned our porch swing tutorial into awesome printable plans.
+If you’re interested in our exact cut-list and 3-D mock-ups of every step, my friend Ashley from Handmade Haven turned our porch swing tutorial into awesome printable plans.

 Step 2: assemble the back